Fytex/H43-Serpent/README.md

 12. To view more info about each command do Target-help Command.
 Ex: Fytex-help type

+If you want to put this program into another friend's computer just change the file TARGET field in the `config.ini` of your Pen USB to your new friend's simple name.
+And repeat the process from 10 onwards.

 This only works on Windows Systems.
 (Doesn't work on Mac nor on \*nix)

 PS: For the paranoids: If you think scripts/python-installer.exe is unsafe just install a Python3.7+ from the original site by yourself and rename it to python-installer.exe.
 Would remcommend a version lower between 3.7 and 3.10 so it works and doesn't pop a notification.